 If students prefer to bring their lunch, they may do so.
 Milk is sold for .35 cents in the cafeteria for students that bring their lunch.
-Soda is not allowed.
+Soda or other sugary drinks are not allowed in the cafeteria.
 Only if a child is allergic to milk will he/she be permitted to drink water.
 A note from his/her physician must be sent to the office as required by federal guidelines.

-Our cafeteria does not serve peanut butter or nut products, nor are these products allowed at any time in the kitchen preparation area by other groups who use the kitchen.
+Our cafeteria does not serve peanut butter or peanut products, nor are these products allowed at any time in the kitchen preparation area by other groups who use the kitchen.
 Students who bring peanut butter or items with nuts in their packed lunch are required to sit at a designated "peanut table."
 They may bring a friend to sit with them, as long as that friend does not have a nut allergy.
 Students who sit at this table are asked to wash their hands and face after they have eaten.